oracle/macaron/docs/source/index.rst

 The table below shows the current set of actionable checks derived from the requirements that are currently supported by Macaron.

-.. list-table:: Mapping SLSA requirements to Macaron checks
+.. list-table:: Macaron check descriptions
    :widths: 20 40 40
    :header-rows: 1

    * - Check ID
-     - SLSA requirement
+     - Summary
      - Concrete check
    * - ``mcn_build_tool_1``
      - **Build tool exists** - The source code repository includes configurations for a supported build tool used to produce the software component.